Sisters of St. Joseph: Congregation of the Sisters of St. Joseph of Annecy

-History

 After the French Revolution, the Congregation was revived by Mother St.John Fontbonne, on 14 July 1808.
 As Superior General, she undertook the consolidation and expansion of the Congregation to other parts of France.
 In response to a request from Bishop Rey who had previously worked with them in Pignerol, five Sisters arrived in Annecy on 7 May 1833.
 The new Congregation grew and developed, and their first mission in India was established in 1849.
 A provincial house and novitiate are located in Visakhapatnam (once known as Waltair), Andhra Pradesh.
 In 1891, a school was established to help educate the children of the Roman Catholic families based in Visakhapatnam.
 The school which was named, St Joseph's Girls High School continues to operate to this day, and is the second oldest school in Visakhapatnam.
 It is one of the oldest institutions set up exclusively for girls in India.

 In the summer of 1864, two Sisters of St Joseph of Annecy set out on a voyage from India to the UK to open a community in the small town of Devizes, Wiltshire, England.
 In 1946, Llantarnam Abbey in Wales was bought by the Sisters of St. Joseph and is home to a large community of Sisters.
 The Sisters farm the adjoining land.
 Llantarnam Abbey in Cwmbran, South Wales stands on the site of a medieval Cistercian monastery.
 The Tŷ Croeso ecumenical retreat center adjoins the Abbey.

 There are eight houses in the United Kingdom, under the provincial house and novitiate at Llantarnam Abbey.
 The congregation now numbers 60, in charge of 10 elementary day and boarding-schools, with an attendance of about 2000.
 In Scotland at St Mary's College, Blairs, 15 sisters have charge of the household arrangements and work of the college.

 On March 19, 2015, the Bhubaneswar Province of the Sisters of St. Joseph of Annecy opened St. Joseph's Hospital in the city of Agartala, Tripura, India.

 US Federation of the Sisters of Saint Joseph

-The Federation of the Sisters of Saint Joseph is a union of all the Sisters of Saint Joseph of the United States who claim a common origin in the foundation at LePuy, France in 1650.
-It was formed in 1966 and as of 2020 includes approximately 4,200 members of 16 Congregations throughout the United States.
+In 1966 the Federation of the Sisters of Saint Joseph was created as a union of all the Sisters of Saint Joseph of the United States who claim a common origin in the foundation at LePuy, France in 1650.
+It includes approximately 2,584 members of 16 Congregations throughout the United States.
+In addition there are 2,797 associates.